Denis535/TreeMachine.Pro/Readme.md

 # Overview
-The base classes for advanced hierarchical node structure implementation.
+The base classes for advanced hierarchical tree implementation.

 # Reference
 ```